benc-uk/touchmidi-old/README.md

   <div class="slider" colour="#EE8800" midicc="1, 51" label="#"></div>
 </div>
 ```
-This adds a row to the page with a slider widget, with a orange colour which will send MIDI control change (CC) number 51 on MIDI channel 1
+This exapleadds a row to the page with a slider widget, with a orange colour which will send MIDI control change (CC) number 51 on MIDI channel 1

 ---

 ## Layout and Introduction
 See **basic_template.html** for an example skeleton file to get started with.
-Within the body of the page there should be at least one div with a class of *main_column*, and a width % specified in a style attribute.
-Within this, use divs with classes of *row* & *column* to contain the widgets and controls you want.
+Within the body of the page there should be at least one div with a class of *main_column*, and this should have width % specified in a style attribute.
+Within this div, use child divs with classes of *row* & *column* to contain the widgets and controls you want.
 The widgets themselves are also divs with classes as described below, widget divs should be empty with no children.
-Row and column divs can be nested to layout the page, everything is laid out using CSS3 flexbox to flow and have widgets fill space and the entire page.
+Row and column divs can be nested to shape your desired layout for the page.
+Everything is laid out using CSS3 flexbox, to flow and have widgets fill space and the entire page.

 #### General Usage
 Load page, use chrome, MIDI port may not open, specify MIDI port blah

 ## Widget Types
-There are four fundamental types of wigdet; `slider`, `button`, `encoder` & `xypad`.
+There are four base types of widget; `slider`, `button`, `encoder` & `xypad`.
 The button widget takes an optional specifier `toggle` if it is to act as toggle on/off button.
-The slider widget can be specified as `vertical` or `horizontal`, if ommited vertical is the default.
-This brings the total set of widgets available to six.
+The slider widget can be specified as `vertical` or `horizontal`, if omitted the default is vertical.

-#### Common Parameters
+#### Widget Common Parameters
-Blah
+Widgets have several common parameters.
+All attributes are added to the div tag, even though they are not parts of the HTML standard.

+* **`colour="{colour_hex_value}"`**
+Set the colour of the widget, used for the widget border and other styling.
+Specify this using standard HTML hex colour syntax, e.g. `#33FF22`.
+Yes it is spelt _colour_.

+* **`label="{label_text}"`**
+hshshhs

+* **`min="{min_value_int}"`**
+hshshhs

+* **`max="{max_value_int}"`**
+hshshhs

 #### Slider
 Blah